trufflesuite/trufflesuite.com/public/docs/getting_started/migrations.md

 ### artifacts.require()

 At the beginning of the migration, we tell Truffle which contracts we'd like to interact with via the `artifacts.require()` method.
 This method is similar to Node's `require`, but in our case it specifically returns a contract abstraction that we can use within the rest of our deployment script.
-The name specified *does not* have to match the filename of your contract source files.
-Instead, it should match the name of the contract definition within that source file.
+The name specified should match **the name of the contract definition** within that source file.
+Do not pass the name of the source file, as files can contain more than one contract.

 Consider this example where two contracts are specified within the same source file:

 Filename: `./contracts/Contracts.sol`